See Thailand Through My Lens

 It was a time of reflection, of tradition, and of unity — a moment where Thai culture’s beauty shone brightly.
 For Koh, it marked a transition into adulthood with grace.
 For me, it was a memory I will carry forever.

-2014 - A Thai Court’s Wonderful Decision
+A Thai Court’s Wonderful Decision - My adoption of Peter was approved

 The day the court approved my adoption of Peter was one of the happiest moments of my life.